nodejs/node/WORKING_GROUPS.md

 various project resources.

 Their responsibilities are:
-* Translation of any io.js materials they believe are relevant to their community.
+* Translations of any io.js materials they believe are relevant to their community.
 * Review processes for keeping translations up to date and of high quality.